LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 We can see immediately that something suspicious is going on here: the reported number of allocations (which we expect to be an integer) is a floating point number.
-This is because each sample, the array is sorted once, which involves allocating a scratchspace, and then that same array is re-sorted repeatedly.
+This is because for each sample, the array is sorted once, which involves allocating a scratchspace, and then that same array is re-sorted repeatedly.
 It turns out `sort!` operates very quickly and does not allocate at all when it is passed a sorted array.
 To benchmark this more accurately, we may specify the number of evaluations